IATF 16949 – Automotive – Quality Management System

 Registration to IATF 16949 takes place when an accredited 3rd party visits an organization, assesses the management system and issues a certificate to show that the organization abides by to the principles set out in IATF 16949.

 Your Quality Management Systems certificate is a sign of acceptability which saves you having to prove your quality standards to discriminating customers.
 IATF 16949 speaks an international language.
+Once you are certified means, the certificate is valid for 3 years and it is subject to the completion of the annual surveillance audit.

 Why do I need registration?